-Tang Soo Do is a Korean martial art and literally means “the art of the Chinese hand” and has its origins in various martial arts from Korea, China and Okinawa, among others.
-These roots began in Korean Tae Kyon , Chinese Shaolin and Japanese Shotokan.
-According to the World Tang Soo Do Association, it resembles a Chinese martial art because the first word TANG can be interpreted as a reference to the Chinese Tang dynasty.
+Tang Soo Do is a Korean martial art and literally means “the art of the Chinese hand” and has its origins in various martial arts from Korea, China and Okinawa.
+These roots began in the Korean Tae Kyon , Chinese Shaolin and Japanese Shotokan.
+According to the World Tang Soo Do Association it resembles a Chinese martial art because the first word TANG can be interpreted as a reference to the Chinese Tang dynasty.

-Before there was unification of the Kwans under the Korean Taekwondo Association, most of the major Kwans called their style Tang Soo Do, Kong Soo Do or Kwon Bup.
-The first use of term Tang Soo Do in history was done by Chung Do Kwean founder Won Kik Lee.
-His Kwan and the other Kwans stopped using the name Tang Soo Do after uniting under the name Taekwondo.
+Before the unification of the Kwans under the Korean Taekwondo Association, most of the great Kwans called their styles Tang Soo Do, Kong Soo Do or Kwon Bup.
+The first use of the term Tang Soo Do in history was by Chung Do Kwan founder Won Kik Lee.
+His Kwan and the other Kwans stopped using the name Tang Soo Do after they unified under the name Taekwondo .
 The Moo Duk Kwan, who was loyal to Hwang Kee, did not participate in this unification and remained independent and continued to use the name Tang Soo Do.

 Founders of Tang Soo do

 The origins of Tang Soo Do cannot be attributed to a single person.
 Lee Won Kuk is considered one of the first teachers of Tang Soo Do in Korea.
-He had set up a dojang in Korea during the Japanese occupation.
+He had set up a dojang in Korea during the Japanese occupation .
 This school was called Chung Do Kwan.
 He claimed to have learned Taekkyon on the streets of Seoul and Kung Fu in China.
-Kee claimed that he learned the philosophy of Okinawan karate from Funakoshi's books.
+Kee claimed to have learned the philosophy of Okinawan karate from the books of Funakoshi.

 Tires at Tang Soo do

 Tang Soo Do uses the colored belt system introduced by Jigoro Kano and first used in Karate-Do.
-A striking difference is that the traditional black belt has been replaced by a dark blue belt for students who obtain the first dan.
-The reason for this is that black stands for “death” in Korea.
-Practitioners believe that achieving the next level is another step and for this they receive a red-striped dark blue belt.
-If one has achieved the fourth degree, one carries the title of Master Instructor.
-To become a grandmaster, one must perform an international act linked to the sport.
+One notable difference is that the traditional black belt has been replaced by a dark blue belt for students who achieve the first dan.
+The reason for this is that black in Korea means “death.”
+Practitioners believe that achieving the next dan is a different step and for this they are given a red-striped dark blue belt.
+Once you have achieved the fourth dan , you are given the title Master Instructor.
+To become a Grandmaster, you must perform an international act that is connected to the sport.

-The original band colors, as devised by Hwang Kee, are: 6th guppy, green band; 5th guppy, green band; 4th guppy, green band; 3rd guppy, red band; 2nd guppy, red band; and 1st guppy, red band.
+The original belt colours, as devised by Hwang Kee are: 6th gup, green belt; 5th gup, green belt; 4th gup, green belt; 3rd gup, red belt; 2nd gup, red belt; and 1st gup, red belt.

 Kata or Hyeong